 Our scenic journey continues by Penzance to Land’s End, the most westerly point of Britain.
 Enjoy splendid vistas of one of England’s most beautiful coastal landscapes with cliffs carved out by the waves of the mighty Atlantic Ocean.
 We stop here at Land’s End for a stroll, pop by the Visitor’s Centre and our visit is finished off beautifully by a delightful ‘Cornish Cream Tea’.
 On our journey back to the hotel, we’ll stop for a short time in Marazion which offers splendid views of St. Michael’s Mount, an important pilgrimage destination throughout the ages and an iconic photo image of Cornwall.

 This morning after breakfast we visit the picturesque fishing village of Mevagissey, where you can still find working fishing boats and nets being mended.
 The day continues with a trip to the inspirational and awarding wining Lost Gardens of Heligan.
 Asleep for over 70 years, the gardens we discovered in 16th February 1990, The Lost Gardens of Heligan were rediscovered from the brambles of time.
 It was only the chance discovery of a door in the ruins that led to the restoration of this once great estate.
 Today, The Lost Gardens are back where they belong: in pride of place among the finest gardens in England.

-We leave after breakfast for our journey across the south of Wales to the ferry port and travel across the Irish Sea to Rosslare Harbour and onwards to our original pick-up points with wonderful memories of our time visiting The Best of Cornwall.
+An early rise and check out.
+Following breakfast we depart to meet our ferry in Wales and travel across the Irish Sea to Rosslare Harbour and onwards to our original pick-up points with wonderful memories of our time visiting The Best of Cornwall.